ShaunaMyers/kick-start-this/README.md

 #### Choose to Delete a Product
 - The user may type in "adminview" at the end of the url and will be taken to an admin page where they can delete products<br>
+  - *In future additions This functionality will only be available after logging in.
+Each user could then edit or delete their own products
 <img width="1438" alt="Screen Shot 2022-01-13 at 5 50 21 PM" src="https://user-images.githubusercontent.com/74690897/149432252-124d4803-b9ea-407c-83b4-26c498b44188.png">